Nothonotus: Life history

 Nothonotus darters are native to the riffle domains of highly graded drainages in North America.
 Nothonotus species vary in locality preference, but are known to cooccur in several drainages in the Eastern United States.
 Nothonotus darters engage in three reproductive strategies: egg burial, egg guarding, and egg tending, strategies hypothesized to have evolved multiple times.
 Most species have limited mobility, moving approximately 33–100 meters per year.
 They are restricted to suitable breeding and feeding grounds, making novel niche exploration rare, particularly in fast flowing drainages.
 Low mobility is hypothesized to have facilitated speciation in regions where multiple species appear to have historical sympatric distributions.
-Various life history traits like body size determine the niche range available to a particular species (Knouft, 2004)The biogeographic dispersal model has been proposed as the most likely explanation of diversification and speciation of the subgenera.
+Various life history traits like body size determine the niche range available to a particular species.
+The biogeographic dispersal model has been proposed as the most likely explanation of diversification and speciation of the subgenera.
 It has also been postulated that speciation occurred following niche partitioning, in response to competition where distributions overlap.